alexandergdot123/warp-simd-fpga-gpu/README.md

-A SIMT GPU built from scratch on an FPGA: custom 32-bit ISA, a tile-based triangle rasterizer, a Rust assembler, and a MicroBlaze host driver running a fixed-point 3D pipeline — targeting a Xilinx Spartan-7 (`xc7s50csga324-1IL`).
+A SIMT GPU built from scratch on an FPGA: custom 32-bit ISA, a tile-based triangle rasterizer, a Rust assembler, and a MicroBlaze host driver running a fixed-point 3D pipeline, targeting a Xilinx Spartan-7 (`xc7s50csga324-1IL`).

 <p align="center">